How Jennifer Aniston & Brad Pitt Reacted to Frenzy Over Their Reunion

-How Jennifer Aniston and Brad Pitt Reacted to Public's Freakout Over Their Reunion
+Jennifer Aniston and Brad Pitt 'Have Laughed' About the Public's Freakout Over Their Reunion

-Even Brad Pitt and Jennifer Aniston are marveling over their epic reunion at the 2020 SAG Awards!
+Even Brad Pitt and Jennifer Aniston couldn't stop thinking about their epic reunion at the 2020 SAG Awards!

 The former couple, who split in 2005 after five years of marriage, caused a frenzy at the annual awards show in Los Angeles over the weekend when they were photographed backstage together for the first time in over a decade.
 In addition to all the attention from their fans, the two received plenty of comments and reactions from their celebrity colleagues, like Courteney Cox, Michelle Monaghan and Mindy Kaling.
 Even Blink-182 got in on the fun, writing, "Fell in love with the girl at the SAG show," a clever twist on the lyrics to their hit 2001 song, "The Rock Show."